kevinkh89/technical-writing/muitable-crypto-rates/README.md

 nodemon server.js
 ```

-checkout `localhost:4000` you should see a text on the screen says `GET REQUEST`
+checkout `localhost:4000` you should see a text on the screen that says `GET REQUEST`
 (PIC OF THE GET REQUEST)

-the [coinmarket cap documentions](https://coinmarketcap.com/api/documentation/v1/) has lots of information on different endpoints.we'll use
+the [coinmarket cap documentions](https://coinmarketcap.com/api/documentation/v1/) has lots of information on different endpoints. we'll use
-the `v1/cryptocurrency/listing/lastest` endpoint, it returns a list sorted based on highest `market_cap`.basically it is the same listing order on thier frontpage.
+the `v1/cryptocurrency/listing/lastest` endpoint, it returns a list sorted based on the highest `market_cap`.basically it is the same listing order on their front page.
-create an instance of `axios` with `basicURL` and your apikey.
+create an instance of `axios` with `basicURL` and your API key.

 ```js
 const api = axios.create({